kathrinlin/customizing-aspnetcore-book/manuscript/06-middlewares.md

 ===>>>>>> Hello World! <<<<<<===
 ```

 Does this make sense to you?
-If yes, let us see how to use this concept to add some additional functionality to the request pipeline.
+If yes, let's see how to use this concept to add some additional functionality to the request pipeline.

 ## Writing a custom middleware